zrefai/swap-ease/README.md

 Mono-repo for all the components of the swap-ease project

+// TODO: Remove all gitignores, see if only one at root works
 // TODO: add utils package
 // TODO: explore config package
 // TODO: update README